 SPECS Family Support Service

-SPECS now have a family support service which will be focusing on working with parents of children from the ages of 7-12 years and will be there to support parents to build the skills necessary in their role as primary carers and educators for their children.
+SPECS now have a family support service which focuses on working with parents of children from the ages of 7-12 years and is there to support parents to build the skills necessary in their role as primary carers and educators for their children.
 Supports can be offered in a group or 1:1 setting and we have a waiting list open for 2 new supports with further details below.

 Parents Plus Children’s Programme (parents of 7-11 year olds)